check-spelling/check-spelling/README.md

 Words that are present (i.e. not matched by the excludes file) in the repository and which are not listed in the whitelist will trigger a failure as part of **push** and **pull_request** actions.

+You can use `#` followed by a comment at the end of a whitelisting entry.
+Note that some automatic pruning may not properly handle this.

 ### Optional Configuration Variables